| AS QUICK AS CAN BE based on

 "Hey, whatever, the audience is in love.
 Just listen to them."

-"I think Koa is downright dangerous and I can't stand it."
+"I think Koa is downright dangerous and we shouldn't stand still for it."

 Jill took her hand.
 "She's giving money's worth.
-Chin up here, bunky.
+Chin up, bunky.
 Folks are watching.
 This is a big, big night and going really, really well.
 Come have a wine with some fans.
 Talk about the August production and your future."

 "Forgive me, I can't; I've got to go try and reason with her before it's too late."